Growth in groups: ideas and perspectives: Introduction

-Consider now an important special case: let $A$ is a subset of $\SL_2(\mathbb{Z})$, and suppose that its projections $A_p = A \mo p$ generate $G_p$ for $p$ larger than a constant.
-This is the case, in particular, if $\langle A\rangle$ is is Zariski-dense, i.e., is not contained in a proper subvariety of $\SL_2(\mathbb{Z})$.
+Consider now an important special case: let $A$ be a subset of $\SL_2(\mathbb{Z})$, and suppose that its projections $A_p = A \mo p$ generate $G_p$ for $p$ larger than a constant.
+This is the case, in particular, if $\langle A\rangle$ is Zariski-dense, i.e., if it is not contained in a proper subvariety of $\SL_2$.
 (The implication is proven, in varying degrees of generality, in \cite{MR763908}, \cite{MR735226}, \cite{MR880952} and \cite{MR1329903}.)
 Both (\ref{eq:hosen}) and (\ref{eq:pantalon}) are examples of valid $A$.

 It is not hard to show (as we will sketch in \S \ref{subs:majaro}) that, in this situation, Thm.~\ref{thm:main08} implies a logarithmic bound ($O_A(\log |G|)$) for the diameter of $G_p$ with respect to $A_p$.
 Bourgain and Gamburd proved a rather stronger statement.